remorses/AGENTS.md/typescript.md

 - when creating urls from a path and a base url, prefer using `new URL(path, baseUrl).toString()` instead of normal string interpolation. use type-safe react-router `href` or spiceflow `this.safePath` (available inside routes) if possible

-- for node built-in imports, never import singular names. instead do `import fs from 'node:fs'`, same for path, os, etc.
+- for node built-in imports, never import singular exported names. instead do `import fs from 'node:fs'`, same for path, os, etc.

 - NEVER start the development server with pnpm dev yourself. there is no reason to do so, even with &